abayomipopoola/abayomipopoola/src/content/blog/principles-of-product-development-flow-pt-1/index.md

 The graph above illustrates how to evaluate variability using a payoff function.
 When outcomes vary, their economic value also varies.
 The curve shows that:

-- **_Left side_**: Performance shortfalls below target create increasing costs — the further below target, the more severe the economic penalty
+- **_Left side_**: Performance shortfalls below target create increasing costs: the further below target, the more severe the economic penalty
 - **_Middle_**: Performance at the target level provides the baseline expected value
 - **_Right side_**: Performance above target provides benefits, but with diminishing returns - each additional increment of performance delivers less additional value